-Here with a merchant cash advance loan calculator which helps you understand the figures behind the product.
-As with any alternative business loan product on the market, it’s good to understand not only how they work, but what it means in financial terms for your business.
+A merchant cash advance loan calculator helps you understand the figures behind the product.
+As with any alternative business loan product on the market, it’s good to understand not only how they work but what it means in financial terms for your business.

 * This calculator is intended for illustration purposes only and the amount payable will vary for each business.